For Mother’s Day this year, I got the ultimate gift – a magical day out in Brisbane, kid free!

 We walked to the Valley side of the Story Bridge and there, like a little pot of endoftherainbow gold, were a bunch of green scooters lined up, waiting for their opportunity to dazzle us with their speed and grace.

 And boy, did they deliver.

-I have never been more exhilarated in my life (possible overstatement).
-The wind in my hair, the fear that I will end up splattered all over the road in my heart, the adrenaline trying to keep me alive – it was all happening at the graceful speed of probably 7km an hour, but I haven’t had that much fun in a long time.
+I have never been more exhilarated in my life.
+The wind in my hair, the fear that I will end up splattered all over the road in my heart, the adrenaline trying to keep me alive – it was all happening at the graceful speed of probably 7km an hour.
+I haven’t had that much fun in a long time.

-The Husband, ever the confident scotter-er, even for an Asian, raced across the bridge, and had to wait for me to scoot along like the old lady that I was.
+The Husband, ever the confident scotter-er, raced across the bridge, and had to wait for me to scoot along like the old lady.
 As we we reunited I couldn’t get the grin off my face.
 He was like “what is with you?” and I was like “WOOOOOOOO!”

 And then he took me to somewhere slightly less impressive, but a Brisbane icon nonetheless.

 Hmm, how to describe a much loved Brisbane icon…

 Let’s just say it’s no Eleven.